 Use the Add Phone command to add a phone to the vehicle.
-See "Connecting procedure" earlier in this section for more information.
+See "Connecting procedure" (P.4-95) for more information.

 "Select Phone" (B)

 Use the Select Phone command to select from a list of phones connected to the vehicle.
 The system will list the names assigned to each phone and then prompt you for the phone you wish to select.
 Only one phone can be active at a time.